stmiller2/merge_and_filter_scarcity/README.md

 ---

 ## Acknowledgements
-Initial scripts and framework are based on work from Anthony Meger and Phil Huss, modified by me, and in many cases reviewed/updated by an LLM.
+Initial scripts and framework are based on work from Anthony Meger, modified by me, and in many cases reviewed/updated by an LLM.
 I always carefully review LLM-generated code and take responsibility for the content here.

 ## Changelog